Wondering how to make canned green beans taste better? Try these 11 easy tricks to make your green beans taste deliciously homemade.

 The idea is to let the beans simmer in the broth for a long period so that they absorb all the flavors.

 It’s so delicious, your family won’t even notice you’ve used canned beans!

-For this technique, you’ll need canned beans, beef bouillon, and patience.
+For this technique, you’ll need canned green beans, beef bouillon, and patience.

 Combine the undrained beans and beef bouillon into a pot.
 Bring them to a boil over high heat.
 Reduce the heat to medium-high, and cook until almost 90 percent of the liquid evaporates.

 Turn the heat off and let the beans marinate in the broth for several hours.
 Then, bring the beans to a low simmer for 10 minutes or until all the liquid evaporates.